enel-gdh-educational/katacoda-scenarios/version-control/basics/step5.md

 __Exercise 2__

-Rename the file README.txt in readme.txt by using regular `mv`, then stage the changes and commit them.
+Rename the file readme.txt in my_readme.txt by using regular `mv` (or `ren` on Windows or manually in the folder window), then stage the changes and commit them.

 Oh, before I forget....good luck!